nice-devone/nice-cxone-mobile-sdk-android/docs/cs-analytics.md

 # Case Study: Analytics

-CXone backend provides WFA (WorkFlow automation) functionality which relies on Chat SDK reporting of analytic events.
+CXone backend provides WFA (WorkFlow automation) functionality which relies on Chat SDK reporting of analytic events which serve as triggers for the automation.
+More information about WFA can be found in the [CXone documentation](https://help.nice-incontact.com/content/acd/digital/chat/workflowautomation.htm).

-## Analytics events
+## Supported Analytics events

 - **ChatWindowOpenEvent**
   - Specific Chat screen (conversation) has been opened